neftjs/neft/index.coffee.md

 ReadOnly *String* Networking::type
 ----------------------------------

-Refers to the one of the *Networking.TYPES* values.
+This property refers to the one of the *Networking.TYPES* values.

 		type: @HTTP

 ReadOnly *String* Networking::protocol
 --------------------------------------

-		protocol: 'http'
+		protocol: ''

 ReadOnly *Integer* Networking::port
 -----------------------------------